 Nokia Oyj (NOK1V) agreed to sell its headquarters as the struggling Finnish mobile-phone maker works to improve profitability by divesting assets.

 Nokia agreed to sell the 48,000 square-meter (517,000 square-foot) glass building overlooking a lake in Espoo, Finland, for 170 million euros ($222 million) to Exilion Capital and start a long-term lease, it said in a statement today.
-The company is focusing on winning back smartphone users from Google Inc.’s Android devices and Apple Inc. (AAPL)’s iPhones as it divests assets as part of a turnaround plan.
+The company is focusing on winning back smartphone users from Google Inc.’s Android devices and Apple Inc. (AAPL:US)’s iPhones as it divests assets as part of a turnaround plan.

 Nokia sold its Vertu luxury-phone unit to Swedish private- equity firm EQT Partners in June and agreed to sell its Qt app- tools unit to Digia Oyj in August.